RingOfStorms/dotfiles/utilities/nixos-install-disko/readme.md

 ### 7d.
 Kick the secret-fetch pipeline

-The `zitadel-mint-jwt` timer fires roughly every 30s, but you can force it immediately:
+The `zitadel-mint-jwt` timer first fires 30s after boot, then every 10 minutes (`OnBootSec=30s`, `OnUnitInactiveSec=10min`), so you don't have to wait — force the whole chain immediately:

 ```sh
 sudo systemctl start zitadel-mint-jwt.service &&